 Course F71SZ (Stochastic Modelling) will begin later, because it is a half-course.
 The exact date will be given on Canvas (probably Monday 19 September).

-Classes are timetabled to start and finish on the hour.
-The standard Heriot-Watt practice is that classes start on the hour and finish at 10 minutes to the hour.
 Please be courteous to staff and fellow students by ensuring you arrive on time to all your classes.

 2.3.
 Attendance